Impervious Area FAQs

 The charge is based on an Equivalent Residential Unit (ERU).
 An ERU is a measure of the amount of impervious surface area in a single-family residential property in square feet.
 All nonresidential customers are assessed ERUs based on the total amount of impervious surface on each lot.
-The proposed monthly ERU values for FY 2021 and FY 2022 are $19.52 and $18.40 respectively.
+The approved monthly ERU values for FY 2021 and FY 2022 are $19.52 and $18.40 respectively.

 Residential Customers: Beginning in FY 2011, all residential customers were assessed ERUs based upon the amount of impervious surface on their property and the following six-tier rate structure:

 |Current FY 2020